 My selection was based on my knowledge of the restaurants, but we also had to ask the chefs to complete detailed survey forms to tell us more about what they were doing to reduce their impact on the environment.
 Some had been going to impressive lengths to be as sustainable and as environmentally responsible as they could.

-At Mahob Khmer, chef Sothea Seng had been doing the same – as well as sourcing honey from local beekeepers, buying sustainable fish and seafood, purchasing produce that he couldn’t grow himself from Happy & Co. organic farm and other small growers, and preserving, pickling and drying herbs, vegetables and fruit that they couldn’t use in an effort to reduce waste.
-They had been making these into soup bases, herb and spice mixes, as well as teas and jams that they use at Sothea’s lodge and restaurant, as well as package to sell.
+At Mahob Khmer, chef Sothea Seng has been doing the same – as well as sourcing honey from local beekeepers, buying sustainable fish and seafood, purchasing produce that he couldn’t grow himself from Happy & Co. organic farm and other small growers, and preserving, pickling and drying herbs, vegetables and fruit that they couldn’t use in an effort to reduce waste.

 In the interview I did with chef Sothea for DestinAsian, I asked him, as I did the other chefs, what his future plans were.
-“My dream is to have my own destination restaurant in the countryside,” he told me, “On a farm where we cook by season, so I am sure that I am using 100% local ingredients grown on my own property and I only use those.”
+“My dream is to have my own destination restaurant in the countryside,” he told me.
+“On a farm where we cook by season, so I am sure that I am using 100% local ingredients grown on my own property and I only use those.”

 The main aim of farm-to-table restaurants is to cut out the many stages of a journey that fresh produce usually takes as it travels from the farm to the restaurant table – a journey that typically entails a fair amount of time on trucks, in storage and in refrigerators, as it passes through supply and distribution channels en route to restaurant kitchens.
 By the time the produce arrives at restaurants it’s not necessarily that fresh.

-Lum Orng provides a place for Sothea to grow as chef and develop inventive new dishes that look beyond the borders, much of which are marked by the Mekong River, to lands that were once part of Cambodia in neighbouring Thailand Vietnam.
-In addition to using his own produce, the chef wants to develop relationships with organic farmers in neighbouring countries, to create what’s he calling New Mekong Cuisine.
+Lum Orng provides a place for Sothea to grow as chef and develop inventive new dishes that look beyond the country’s borders, much of which are marked by the Mekong River, to lands that were once part of Cambodia in neighbouring Thailand and Vietnam.

 Lum Orng Farm to Table Restaurant